-- Job classification in which all staff have occupational exposure to bloodborne pathogens. - Tasks and procedures relegated to staff by job classification that pose potential risk of occupational exposure are noted in the MSM Bloodborne Pathogen policy.
+- Job classification in which all staff have occupational exposure to bloodborne pathogens. - Job classifications in which some staff have occupational exposure to bloodborne pathogens. - Tasks and procedures relegated to staff by job classification that pose potential risk of occupational exposure are noted in the MSM Bloodborne Pathogen policy.